Oeagrus: Mythology

-In Nonnus' Dionysiaca, the author states that Oeagrus quitted his city of Pimpleia on the Bistonian plain and followed the enterprise of Dionysos against the Indian people.
-He left his newly-born son Orpheus in the charge of his consort Calliopeia.
+In Nonnus' Dionysiaca, the author states that Oeagrus quit his city of Pimpleia on the Bistonian plain and followed the enterprise of Dionysos against the Indian people.
+He left his newly born son Orpheus in the charge of his consort Calliopeia.

 Oeagrus was also described as a singer and harpist, and a skilled warrior during this adventures.

 Honours

 Oeagrus Beach in Antarctica is named after the mythical king.